 Shooting during midday or in the golden hour exudes its signature (magenta tint) look while preserving highlights and shadows.
 However, grain seems more apparent on the Premium as compared to the X-tra.
-Like 400H, obvious grain make portraits look more alive, bravo!
+Like 400H, obvious grain makes portraits look more alive, bravo!

-Unfortunately when not shooting human, grains do get annoying so I’ll recommend rating the film at ISO 200.
+Unfortunately when not shooting humans, grains do get annoying so I’ll recommend rating the film at ISO 200.
 Even though it’s priced close to professional grade films, you’ll be glad to have given the Premium a go.